iffyio/iffyio.github.io/about/index.md

 I'm currently a Software Engineering Master's student with a focus on Distributed Systems at KTH but when i'm not wrestling with school work, I like to try out new programming languages/paradigms and make stuff on the side with them.
 Beyond that I watch documentaries, animated series *#bringbackfuturama* and way too much MMA.

-  Say Hi back using ifeanyiub#gmail.com or using of the links down there.
+  Say Hi back using ifeanyiub#gmail.com or any of the links down there.

 Also, Thanks for stopping by 😊.